Skip to main content

 H2O_WAVE_RECONNECT_TIMEOUT-reconnect-timeout stringTime to wait for reconnect before dropping the client (default "2s")

-H2O_WAVE_ALLOWED_ORIGINS-allowed-origins stringcomma-separated list of allowed origins (e.g. http://foo.com) for websocket upgrades
+H2O_WAVE_ALLOWED_ORIGINS-allowed-origins stringcomma-separated list of allowed origins (e.g. http://foo.com) for websocket upgrades, use * to allow all origins

 File paths